-Any such request should be made in writing to Mrs Janet McKinlay, Head Teacher, St. Mary's Catholic Primary School, Manor Lane, Middlewich, Cheshire.
+Any such request should be made in writing to the Headteacher at St Mary's Catholic Primary School, Manor Lane, Middlewich, Cheshire.
 CW10 9DH at the same time as the admission application is made.
-The admission authority will make its decision about the request based on the circumstances of each case and in the best interests of the child.
-In addition to taking into account the views of the head teacher, including the head teacher's statutory responsibility for the internal organisation, management and control of the school, the admission authority will take into account the views of the parents and of appropriate medical and education professionals, as appropriate.
+The governing board will make its decision about the request based on the circumstances of each case and in the best interests of the child.
+In addition to taking into account the views of the head teacher, including the head teacher's statutory responsibility for the internal organisation, management and control of the school, the governing board will take into account the views of the parents and of appropriate medical and education professionals, as appropriate.